cernbox/cboxswanapid/README.md

 These methods should verify the following headers:
  * Origin - check if it comes from https://swanXXX.cern.ch
  * Access-Control-Request-Method - check if the method asked is valid
- * Access-Control-Request-Headers - check if the headers asked are 'Authorization', as it is the only header used in this API
+ * Access-Control-Request-Headers - check if it only contains 'Authorization', as it is the only header used in this API

-The reply to this request should contain the following headers:
+The reply to this request needs the following headers:

  ```